-Architect Sinan Agha was the chief architect and engineer to the Ottoman rulers Sultan Suleiman I, Sultan Selim II and Sultan Murad III.
-During his life, he constructed and supervised more than 300 great projects including magnificent mosques, caravanserais, mausoleums, palaces and schools.
+Architect Sinan Agha was the chief architect and engineer to the Ottoman rulers; Sultan Suleiman I, Sultan Selim II, and Sultan Murad III.
+During his life, he constructed and supervised more than 300 great projects including magnificent mosques, caravanserais, mausoleums, palaces, and schools.
 He worked with a vast team of assisting designers and master builders.
-Sinan was born in 1490 in a small town Agirnas in Ottoman Empire that is present day Kayseri in Turkey.
+Sinan was born in 1490 in the small town of Agirnas in the Ottoman Empire which is present-day Kayseri in Turkey.

-Child of a stonemason, Sinan got training to become a military engineer.
-Soon he stood up to become a Janissary commander and got the title Agha.
+The child of a stonemason, Sinan got training to become a military engineer.
+Soon he stood up to become a Janissary commander and got the title, Agha.
 He converted to Islam.
 Sinan mastered carpentry in the beginning and later was trained to become an architect.
 He also learned the skill of archery.

-Şehzade Mosque is the first mosque designed by architect Sinan.
-It is a 16th century Ottoman era mosque in Fatih, Istanbul.
-When Sultan Suleyman the Magnificent came back after a military campaign in 1543, he got the news that his favorite son Şehzade Mehmed had passed away when he was only 22 years old.
+Şehzade Mosque is the first mosque designed by Architect Sinan.
+It is a 16th-century Ottoman-era mosque in Fatih, Istanbul.
+When Sultan Suleyman the Magnificent came back after a military campaign in 1543, he got the news that his favourite son Şehzade Mehmed had passed away when he was only 22 years old.
 As a memorial to his son, Ottoman Sultan Suleyman commissioned the construction of this major mosque.
-Entrance leads to a square courtyard with marble flooring.
+The entrance leads to a square courtyard with marble flooring.
 It covers the same area as the prayer hall.
-Courtyard is surrounded by a covered portico (riwaq) with five smaller domes on each four sides.
-Main concept of the mosque was based on a large central dome of the prayer chamber with four half domes on four sides.
-Structure is supported on four huge octagonal piers or columns with fluting.
-The complex comprises of Şehzade Mehmed’s mausoleum.
+The courtyard is surrounded by a covered portico (riwaq) with five smaller domes on each of the four sides.

-Mihrimah Sultan Mosque is another mosque designed by the great architect Sinan built in 16th century in Uskudar.
-This mosque is also known as Iskele Mosque, Uskudar Quay Mosque or Jetty Mosque.
+Mihrimah Sultan Mosque is another mosque designed by the great architect Sinan and built in the 16th century in Uskudar.
+This mosque is also known as Iskele Mosque, Uskudar Quay Mosque, or Jetty Mosque.
 It is placed on a raised plinth.
-In this mosque, architect supported the main dome of the prayer hall by three other half domes on three sides.
+In this mosque, the architect supported the main dome of the prayer hall with three other half domes on three sides.
 Slender minarets are another notable feature of this massive structure.
-It was completed in year 1548.
+It was completed in the year 1548.